arrow-kt/arrow-website/content/docs/incubation/analysis/control.md

 ## Null safety

 Arrow Analysis can reason about `null` values, in a similar way as the [Kotlin compiler does](https://kotlinlang.org/docs/null-safety.html).
-The Elvis safe call operator `?.` is recognized, and in combination with the aforementioned support for scope functions, the tool can handle idiomatic code such as the following.
+The Elvis safe call operator `?.` is recognized, and in combination with the aforementioned support for scope functions.
+The tool can handle idiomatic code such as the following:

 ```kotlin
 import arrow.analysis.pre